Mary Boies: Career

-She was a member of the board of directors of MBNA before its merger with Bank of America.
+She has served as a member of the board of directors of Paramount Global before its transaction with Skydance and of MBNA before its merger with Bank of America.
 She was a member of the board of visitors that oversees the Air University at Maxwell Air Force Base.
 The Air University includes the advanced air and space studies, the Air Force Research Institute, the Air War College, the National Security Space Institute, and the Air Force Institute of Technology.
 She served a term on the committee established by President Dwight D. Eisenhower to conduct nonpartisan peer reviews of federal judicial nominees including to the Supreme Court of the United States.
 She serves on the board of advisors of the International Rescue Committee.
 She previously served on the board of the International Center for Journalists (ICFJ).
 She is a board member of Business Executives for National Security, a nonpartisan nonprofit that connects best practices in the private sector to our national security agencies.
-She is on the International Advisory Board of the Central European and Eurasian Law Institutes (CEELI), a Prague-based nonprofit that works with judges at all levels to promote judicial independence, strengthen judicial integrity and improve professional competencies.
+She is on the International Advisory Board of the Central European and Eurasian La w Institutes (CEELI), a Prague-based nonprofit that works with judges at all levels to promote judicial independence, strengthen judicial integrity and improve professional competencies.
 She is a member of the advisory council of the Smithsonian American Women's History Museum.

 She founded and later sold MaryBoies Software Inc., a publisher of children's educational software titles including Top of the Key and Slam Dunk Typing.
 Her titles were among PC Data’s Top 10 titles and Newsweek’s Top Picks.
 Titles were translated and distributed into Spanish, Italian, French, Korean, Japanese, and Chinese markets.

 Personal life

-Married to David Boies for 39 years, she has two grown children and three grandchildren.
+She has been married to David Boies for 39 years.
+They have two grown children Mary Regency Boies and Alexander Boies, and three grandchildren.
+Her daughter Mary is married to Noah Emmerich.

 She has competed and finished New York City Triathlons since 2012 (with a personal best of Second in her age and gender category in 2020) as well as triathlons in Napa County, Key West, and Long Island, New York.
 New York City Olympic Triathlon Results: 2012 (age 62), 2013 (age 63), 2014 (age 64), 2015 (age 65), 2016 (age 66), 2017 (age 67), 2018 (age 68), 2019 (event cancelled), and 2020 (age 70).